noiseprotocol/noise_spec/noise.md

  data `ad`.
 If the authentication fails an error is signaled to the caller.

- * **`HASH(data)`**: Hashes some arbitrary-length data with a cryptographically-secure collision-resistant hash function and returns an output of 256 bits.
+ * **`HASH(data)`**: Hashes some arbitrary-length data with a collision-resistant hash function and returns an output of 256 bits.

 Noise defines an additional function based on the `HASH` function.
 The `||` operator indicates concatentation of byte sequences: